aldopareja/easy_object_detector/README.md

 `masks` should also contain numpy files cotaining 2d uint8 arrays (Height, Width) where the number of unique values in the array correspond to the number of objects in the frame. the set of elements with the same value comprises the segmentation mask of that particular object.
 The value 0 will be ignored and should be used for background or anything else not required to be detected.

+ the validation set should be as close as possible to test conditions and not be more than 7000 images or the evaluation could take too long.
 ## Training

 ```